-A book with many pictures was issued on Le Bicross or in English BMX.
-Michel Lalande (France), a trainer/coach did write this bok together with Michel Mazouin.
-Seen here a series of pictures taken from that book to show you it's contense.
-Looking at the pictures it seems the dutch Team AMEV was rather popular at the time since almost at all pages a picture of an AMEV teammember.
+A book with many pictures was issued on Le Bicross or in English, on BMX.
+Michel Lalande (France), a trainer/coach did write this book together with Michel Mazouin.
+Seen here a serie of pictures taken from that book to show you it's contense.
+Looking at the pictures it seems the dutch Team AMEV was rather popular at the time since almost at all pages a picture of an AMEV teammember was printed.
 Thanks for publicity !

-December., one of the largest cycle companies on France got involved heavily in BMX and BMX Fresstyle, MBK / Motobecane.
+December., one of the largest cycle companies on France got involved heavily in BMX and BMX Freestyle, MBK / Motobecane.

-Here just a few pages from their brochure on thier products The French BMX Fresstyle team called "MADDOGS"were showing MBK's materials.
+Here just a few pages from their brochure on thier products The French BMX Freestyle team called "MADDOGS" were showing MBK's materials.
 Members of this MBK Freestyle team were, José & Michel Degado and Adolphe Joly.

 December 1986, an issue of BMX ACTION Magazine on its 10th anniversary.

-Must be said, BMX ACTION and BOB OSBORN and crew made BMX known through this magazine at a world wide scale.
-Fantastic pictures and interesting stories as well as product information made BMX Action the leading BMX Magazine in the World.
+Must be said, BMX ACTION and BOB OSBORN and crew made BMX known through this magazine on a world wide scale.
+Fantastic pictures and interesting stories as well as product information published by BMX Action, the leading BMX Magazine in the World at the time.

 December 1986, during the KNWU end of year thropy presentation, BMX TRICKX Magazine presented their special trophies, being,

 the Rider of the Year 1986, Factory-team of the Year 1986 ánd Promotor-Organizer of the Year 1986 Trophies.
 Bas de Bever won the Riders of the Year trophy, Raleigh-Mantel did win the Factory of the Year Trophy and Gerrit Does did win the Organizer-Promotor of the Year trophy.